 - Pause, and then slowly lower the weights back to the starting position.

 As you get stronger, you have three options regarding how to progress:

-- A third option is to keep the same weight and do more reps, which may be your option if you only have one weight to work with.
+This may be your option if you only have one weight to work with.

 If you’re working out in your home gym and don’t have multiple weights to choose from, you can still progress in a few different ways.
 First, changing how you’re gripping the weight will engage different muscles.
 You can also change the pace in which you lift, such as slowing down the eccentric phase of the exercise (i.e. when you lower the dumbbell in a bicep curl).
 Lastly, you can decrease the amount of time you rest in between sets.